 Location - St. Cloud Municipal Athletic Complex (MAC), 5001 Veterans Drive, St. Cloud, MN 56303

-Note about Dance Tests - we have judges available to judge pre-gold dance and below.
+Note about Dance Tests - we have judges available to judge all dance levels.
 Our dance partner is Jamie Burns, St. Paul FSC.

 Refunds for Contingent Tests - refunds will be made for any contingent tests not taken within 30 days of the test session.